-3.5.
 New Baby, New Life Pregnancy Support Program

-New Baby, New LifeSM is a proactive case management program for mothers and their newborns that uses extensive methods to identify pregnant women as early in their pregnancy as possible through review of state enrollment files, claims data, lab reports, hospital census reports, and provider and self-referrals.
-Once identified, we act quickly to assess the member's obstetrical risk and ensure she has the appropriate level of care and case management services to mitigate those risks.
+New Baby, New Life is a proactive case management program for mothers and their newborns that uses extensive methods to identify pregnant women as early in their pregnancy as possible through review of state enrollment files, claims data, hospital census reports, Availity Essentials and notification of pregnancy forms as well as provider and self-referrals.
+Once pregnant members are identified, we act quickly to assess the obstetrical risk and ensure she has the appropriate level of care and case management services to mitigate those risks.

 Experienced case managers work with members and providers to establish a care plan for our highest-risk pregnant members.
-Case managers collaborate with community agencies to ensure mothers have access to necessary services, including transportation, WIC, home-visitor programs, behavioral health support, breastfeeding support and counseling.
+Case managers collaborate with community agencies to ensure mothers have access to necessary services.